AVAILABLE 24/7 | FREE CONSULTATION

 The temporary order will also trigger the immediate surrender of any firearms or ammunition in the subject’s control or possession, any Firearms Purchaser Identification Card, or permit to purchase or carry a handgun.
 Once a temporary order is issued, police officers may confiscate firearms and ammunition and prevent the subject from purchasing new ones.

-The court will hold a hearing on a later date to hear the merits of the case in greater detail.
+The court in New Jersey will hold a hearing on a later date to hear the merits of the case in greater detail.
 At that point, the judge will issue a final order that may or may not restore the subject’s access to firearms.

-At any point, after the temporary ERPO is granted, the subject can petition the court with evidence that they do not pose a threat.
+At any point after the temporary ERPO is granted in New Jersey, the subject can petition the court with evidence that they do not pose a threat.
 However, this can be a complicated matter.

 Going before the court requires well–prepared evidence that will convince the judge that you are not dangerous and that the ERPO was not justified.
 However, pleading your case before the court on your own is never advisable, particularly in cases involving an ERPO.
 If you are facing an Extreme Risk Protective Order in New Jersey, you need the skilled help of an experienced New Jersey attorney who understands the laws and what the court will want to see.